alanjc7/kittens/README.md

 ## Running locally

-To create the database and load the scheme run:
+To create the database and load the schema run:

 ```
 db:setup